An artist asked me recently about color secrets in abstract painting and how I think about and work with color.

 Back to the question of how I think about and work with color.

-My artist friend asked me to give her some guidelines or scaffolding for working with color.
+My artist friend asked me to give her some guidelines (Get my Color Secrets workbook by clicking here) or scaffolding for working with color.

 Tips For Creating Visual Contrast With Color